 MicroStation is a computer-assisted design (CAD) software program used for two-dimensional (2D) and three-dimensional (3D) design, drafting and simulation.
 In three courses, you will gain experience in MicroStation, beginning with an overview of basic elements and commands and progressing to more complex options such as crosshatching, graphic manipulation, elements, reference files, working sets, advanced text, special elements and plotting.

 This program is eligible for Canada-Alberta Job Grant funding.

-You have up to five years to complete all certificate courses.
-You must meet the graduation requirements as they exist at the time you register for your first course (see AC.3.1.1 Grading and Progression).
+You can take up to five years to complete all certificate courses and must meet the graduation requirements as they exist at the time that you register for the program's first course (see AC.3.1.1 Grading and Progression.)

 |COURSE NAME||COURSE CODE||OFFERED|

 |MicroStation I||CADD-121||Classroom or Online|

 |MicroStation II||CADD-122||Classroom or Online|

 MicroStation course codes have changed effective Fall 2017.
 The previous courses are considered equivalent, including MicroStation I (CADD-221), MicroStation II (CADD 222) and MicroStation III (CADD 323).